gpaumier/gp2/src/photos/2014-01-16 miltonia-or-the-talking-flowers.rst

 .. highlights::

     *Miltonia?
-Miltoniopsis?* Regardless of the precise taxonomic genus of these orchids, I’m always amazed by the complexity and beauty nature can achieve.
+Miltoniopsis?* Regardless of the precise taxonomic genus of these orchids, I'm always amazed by the complexity and beauty nature can achieve.